The Eggy Garden

 The Eggy Garden - Summer 2006

-The rhododendrons in the Eggy Garden have done well (a couple have had to be moved, too small to compete with the other greenery).
+The rhododendrons in the Eggy Garden haven't done so well (a couple have had to be moved, too small to compete with the other greenery).
 I enjoy the dreamy summer weeding sessions in this garden - it's very sheltered, dappled with shade in mid-summer, and has water running nearby.
 Ambience plus!

 What Happened Then?